 It’s Christmas week here at BestRide.com HQ, so we’re fishing through our Netflix queue and YouTube to watch all the great Christmas movies we can find.
 There are a ton that have great cars and great car scenes.
-Here are six we love, with video clips:
+Here are five we love, with video clips.

 A Christmas Story (1983)

-A Christmas Story came out of 1983 with hardly any attention at the box office, but when it started appearing on television a year or so later, it turned into the Christmas classic it was destined to be.
+A Christmas Story didn’t do much box office when was released in 1983, but when it started appearing on television a year or so later, it became the Christmas classic it was destined to be.

 Key to the movie’s success was the great Darrin McGavin, who plays Ralphie Parker’s old man.
 “Some men are Baptists, others Catholics.
 My father was an Oldsmobile man,” Ralphie says about his dad, who blows out a tire in his 1937 Oldsmobile Six Touring Sedan.